- Excel allows you to automate the creation of folders and lists in Windows easily.

 - Double-click the BAT file and Windows will automatically execute all the commands, creating all the folders indicated in the Excel sheet in seconds.

 Why does this method work?
-The trick lies in using the 'MD' command, which is the Windows console's internal instruction for generating directories.
-By grouping all the commands into a BAT file, you give Windows an exact list of folders to create in a single execution, saving dozens or hundreds of clicks and eliminating human error.
+The trick lies in using the 'MD' command, which is the Windows console's built-in instruction for creating directories.
+By grouping all the commands into a BAT file, you give Windows an exact list of folders to create in a single run, saving dozens or even hundreds of clicks and eliminating human error.

 Advantages of automatically organizing folders from Excel